fltk/fltk/README.Wayland.txt

 Wayland-specific function or variable.
 Make sure that fl_open_display() was called directly or indirectly before using any such symbol.

-3.3 Forcing an FLTK app to always use the X11 backend
+3.3 Forcing an FLTK App to Always Use the X11 Backend
 -----------------------------------------------------

-Alternatively, it's possible to force an FLTK app to use X11 in all situations by calling function fl_disable_wayland() early in main(), that is, before fl_open_display() runs.
+Alternatively, it is possible to force an FLTK app to use X11 in all situations by calling function fl_disable_wayland() early in main(), that is, before fl_open_display() runs.
 FLTK source code and also platform-specific code conceived for FLTK 1.3 should run under 1.4 with that single change only.

-4 PLATFORM SPECIFIC NOTES
+4 Platform Specific Notes
 =========================

 The following are notes about building FLTK for the Wayland platform